838116504/Python-library-in-Godot/README.md

  Godot module for use Python libray on gdscript.

 # Installing
-My system is Windows7.
-The Godot's verson that test use is 3.2.3-stable.
-Python version is 3.7.9.
+Test system is Windows10.
+The Godot's verson that test use is 3.3-stable.
+Python version is 3.9.5.

-Put **python37.lib**, **modules** folder and **thirdparty** folder to your Godot source root directory.
+Put **python39.lib**, **modules** folder and **thirdparty** folder to your Godot source root directory.

 Then compile, [Godot compile docs](https://docs.godotengine.org/en/stable/development/compiling/index.html)

-It need put the **bin/python37.dll** to the directory where the Godot executable file is located.
+It need put the **bin/python39.dll** to the directory where the Godot executable file is located.

 # Use orther python version
 I tried to make the cpython source together, I feel too many things need set.
 I gave up.

 I used another method, get the dll, lib and h file from python.org, so need dowload this first.

 Install the python and go to the folder you install.
-Copy the **include** folder to **thirdparty/cpython/**.
+Copy the **include** folder to **thirdparty/cpython**.
 Copy the **libs/pythonXY.lib** to Godot source root directory.
 Copy the **pythonXY.dll** to the the directory where the Godot executable file is located.

 Then compile, [Godot compile docs](https://docs.godotengine.org/en/stable/development/compiling/index.html)